Color Of Change is the nation's largest online racial justice organization.

 They help people respond effectively to injustice in the world around us.
 As a national online force driven by over one million members, they move decision-makers in corporations and government to create a more human and less hostile world for Black people in America.

-Support this important work right now by contributing to Color of Change.
+You can support their work right now by making a contribution.
 Every dollar you give is worth 10 points.

 One of the officers who murdered Breonna Taylor was fired from the force.
 Brett Hankison, one of three officers who stormed Bre's home and murdered her in her sleep, was announced fired today by Mayor Greg Fischer.